A parallel plate capacitor stores charge, and thus, stores energy in the form – [Free] B38

 Energy Stored in a Parallel Plate Capacitor

-The energy stored in a capacitor is given by any of the following equivalent expressions:
+The energy stored in a capacitor is calculated using the following equivalent formulas:

 U = Q² / (2C)